zw282/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...

 Peer Review:
 ![WechatIMG360](https://user-images.githubusercontent.com/55099696/137246895-00372552-276b-445c-acb9-42bbefb78ded.jpeg)
 ![WechatIMG361](https://user-images.githubusercontent.com/55099696/137246899-1edab2e5-8620-4396-ac3d-fecd2dfa3a1b.jpeg)
 ![WechatIMG362](https://user-images.githubusercontent.com/55099696/137246908-8108fc0c-f05e-4f00-9a05-5aad9f61001c.jpeg)

 Based on what we discussed and the peer reviews, we wanted to include specific plant information about the plant in this part.
 For example, different plants might need different amount of watering and sunlight.
 Many users do not really understand what the plant needs, so we are including a fun self-introduction for the plant at the beginning of the conversation.
+Also, we wanted a fun interaction between the user and the plant.

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
 In this part, we will ask the users to move the plant around so that the sensor can check different temperatures at different places.
 We planned this interaction because in a room, there might be a corner that is getting ample direct sunlight while some other corner might be darker and colder instead.
 The smart plant will instruct users to "move it around" directly so users won't get confused.